 GeneCards Summary for VAMP2 Gene

-VAMP2 (Vesicle-Associated Membrane Protein 2 (Synaptobrevin 2)) is a Protein Coding gene.
-Diseases associated with VAMP2 include tetanus and botulism.
-Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include calmodulin binding and syntaxin binding.
-An important paralog of this gene is VAMP3.
+VAMP2 (Vesicle Associated Membrane Protein 2) is a Protein Coding gene.
+Diseases associated with VAMP2 include Neurodevelopmental Disorder With Hypotonia And Autistic Features With Or Without Hyperkinetic Movements and Tetanus.
+Among its related pathways are Uptake and actions of bacterial toxins and Clathrin-mediated endocytosis.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and syntaxin binding.
+An important paralog of this gene is ENSG00000263620.

-Involved in the targeting and/or fusion of transport vesicles to their target membrane.
+Involved in the targeting and/or fusion of transport vesicles to their target membrane (By similarity).
+Major SNARE protein of synaptic vesicles which mediates fusion of synaptic vesicles to release neurotransmitters.
+Essential for fast vesicular exocytosis and activity-dependent neurotransmitter release as well as fast endocytosis that mediates rapid reuse of synaptic vesicles (By similarity) (PubMed:30929742).
 Modulates the gating characteristics of the delayed rectifier voltage-dependent potassium channel KCNB1.